GrinonBarrett/Taksidos/Placeholder Creature.md

 ### Bromelar
 Bipedal forms of thorns and brambles, these creatures roam the rarely vistited wild realms.
 The plural is Bromelain.
 Their collective noun is a Bushel.

-**Creature Type**: Bromelar are Plant creatures.
+**Creature Type**: Bromelain are Plant creatures.

-**Size**: Bromelain between 6-9 feet tall (though only 5-6 feet at the shoulders), about 20% longer than their height length, and feature thick legs which could almost stretch out as wide as their length.
-They can weigh between 1,000 and 1,200 pounds.
-They are large creatures.
+**Size**: Bromelain between 6'7"-6'9" feet tall.
+They can weigh between 100 and 120 pounds.
+They are medium creatures.

-**Languages**: Thorons don't speak.
-They understand other creatures that speak the Fair Tongue.
+**Languages**: Bromelain speak the Wild Tongue.

 **Table**: *Creature's Reaction*
 | Result | **Emotion and Intensity** | Notes        |